-You have probably heard of probate.
+You have probably heard about the probate process.
 In fact, you may have read about celebrity estates gone bad or tips for avoiding probate altogether.
 Still, it is a good idea to understand exactly what it entails.

 Florida law defines probate of Will to mean “all steps necessary to establish the validity of a Will and to admit a Will to probate.

-So, what is probate, then?
+So, what is it, then?

-During the probate process, a decedent’s assets and debts are gathered by a personal representative or administrator.
+During the process, a decedent’s assets and debts are gathered by a personal representative or administrator.
 Then, any valid claims against the estate are paid, if possible, and remaining property distributed to a surviving spouse or heirs.

 But there are many court proceedings: civil lawsuits, guardianships, criminal cases, and divorces just to name a few.
 What makes probate different?
-Probate is the “court supervised process for identifying and gathering the assets of a deceased person (decedent), paying the decedent’s debts and distributing the decedent’s assets to his or her beneficiaries.”
+It is the “court supervised process for identifying and gathering the assets of a deceased person (decedent), paying the decedent’s debts and distributing the decedent’s assets to his or her beneficiaries.”

-A probate proceeding begins when a deceased person’s Will (if any) is deposited with the probate court, and an application to serve as personal representative of an estate is filed.
+The proceeding begins when a deceased person’s Will (if any) is deposited with the probate court, and an application to serve as personal representative of an estate is filed.

 Every probate case is a little different.
 However, these are just a few of the deadlines that must be met.